US to face Slovakia in Olympic men’s hockey quarterfinals

 “It’s good to face them again,” Slafkovsky said. ”I just want to win.”

-Slovakia goes in as the underdog, but it’s still in the tournament thanks in large part to defenseman Mislav Rosandi, who was one of the best players on the ice against Germany.
-It’s a major accomplishment for him to be at the Olympics after being born in Zagreb in 1995 and growing up in post-war Croatia before emigrating to Slovakia.
+Slovakia goes in as the underdog, but it’s still in the tournament thanks in large part to defenseman Mislav Rosandic, who was one of the best players on the ice against Germany.
+It’s a major accomplishment for him to be at the Olympics after being born in Zagreb in 1995 and growing up in postwar Croatia before emigrating to Slovakia.

 “It means a lot to me,” Rosandic said.
 “My journey is not usually one for some young boy from a hockey country because in my country there is not much hockey.
 Maybe I will write a book about it after my career.”